techsoft3d/ts3d-hc-smartfilter/README.md

 **Rel: Contained Property**
 If this option is selected the search will be performed on the elements "contained in" the nodes with the specified text.

-**Smart Filter**
+**SQuery**
-If this option is selected the search will be performed on the specified Smart Filter.
+If this option is selected the search will be performed on the specified Query

 ### Advanced Usage:

 ```
- hcSmartFilterUI.SmartFilterEditor.setChainSkip(1);
+ hcSQueryUI.SQueryEditor.setChainSkip(1);
 ```
 When displaying the search results you can optionally skip over the first "n" levels when displaying the parent hierachy of a node.
 This is useful if the application uses the loadSubtree functionality to load a model into a node other than the root node.

 ```
- hcSmartFilterUI.SmartFilterEditor.setShowLimitOption(true);
+ hcSQueryUI.SQueryEditor.setShowLimitOption(true);
 ```
 Controls if the Limit checkbox should be visible in the UI.

-## SmartfilterManager UI
+## SQueryManager UI
 ### Initialization

 ```
-    hcSmartFilterUI.SmartFilterManagerUI.initialize("smartfiltermanagercontainer",hwv, true);
+    hcSQueryUI.SQueryManagerUI.initialize("squerymanagercontainer",hwv, true);
 ```

 Initializes the Manager UI and displays it.
 The first parameter is the id of the div that the UI should be created in.
 The second parameter is the webviewer object.
 If the third parameter is set to true the import/export buttons will be visible in the UI.